za3k/za3k.com/archive/ninjas.md

 - (Game 6-10) If you want a timer, set it for 30 minutes.

 ## Front
 One ninja is always **Front**.
-The are the current team leader and decide what the team does.
-Attention is on Front.
-Front's team accomplishes tasks quickly, in cool ways, and then quickly goes to the next step of the plan.

-- Front should describe both what the team does, and what's happening in the world.
+Front is the current team leader and decides what the team does.
+Attention is always on Front.
+Front describes aloud both what the team does, and what's happening in the world.

-- Ninjas are cool, skillful, deadly, quiet, efficient, they cheat constantly, and they have perfect teamwork.
-The point of the game is for the ninjas to show off being as awesome as possible.
-- **Front should change often.** Whenever Front thinks another ninja should take charge, they just yell "Red, Front!" and now the Red ninja is in Front.
-The old Front throws a **star** to the new front.
-It's coolest if Front puts another ninja in charge when that ninja would be able to handle the situation or next step of the plan better.
+- **Front should change often.** Whenever Front thinks another ninja should take charge, they just yell "Red, Front!" and now the Red ninja is **Front**.
+It's coolest if Front puts another ninja in charge because they can best handle the situation or next step of the plan.
+- Front's team accomplishes tasks quickly, then quickly goes to the next step of the plan.
+- Ninjas have perfect teamwork.
+They're cool, skillful, deadly, quiet, efficient, and cheat constantly. **The point of the game is for the ninja team to show off being as awesome as possible.**
 - Front can and should introduce minor new obstacles, such as walls, moats, and individual peons.
-- If Front tells you to grab a bucket of water, your ninja runs to the well without hesitation--a ninja team trusts each other completely.
+- If Front tells a ninja to grab a bucket of water, your ninja runs to the well without hesitation--a ninja team trusts each other completely.
 When members of the team other than the Front do something, they answer "Yes, Front!" or describe it very quickly without detail: "Green runs to the well and tosses Red a bucket".
 Keeping responses short keeps the attention on Front.
-- Front describes what the team does, but they don't explain why.
-Other players should make an effort to understand Front's plan so they can continue it.
+- Ninja teams don't need to talk.
+Front describes *what* the team does, but doesn't explain *why*.
+The other players actively think about Front's plan so they can continue it.
 Ignoring the previous Front's plan would be lame, and ninjas aren't lame.
 - If there's a long lull, another ninja can jump in and describe what's happening in the world, but not what the team does.
+If you're not sure what to do, just do *something* to keep the pace up--it doesn't matter if it's perfect.
 - (Games 1-2 only) If team has accomplished the main mission, Front shouts "PASS!!".
 The ninjas have passed their final exam and won the game.
 The game is over.
+- (Games 2+) The old Front throws a star to the new Front.

 ## Stars and Exam Score (game 1 only)
-Sometimes you will throw a star.
+- Sometimes you will throw a star.
 You always throw a star **to Front**.
 You never throw a star as Front.
 - Each ninjas has several ninja stars.
 Don't keep track of how many stars you have or throw.
 Just get in the habit of throwing them.
 - Your exam is pass/fail only.
 When you accomplish your mission, you pass the exam.

 ## Stars and Exam Score (game 2+)
 Stars
-- Each ninja starts with 3 **ninja stars**.
+- Each ninja starts with 3 ninja **stars**.
 Track how many ninja stars you have by counting on your fingers.
 If that doesn't work for your group, pass around coins instead, starting with three each.
 - Sometimes you will throw a star.
 You always throw a star **to Front**.
 You never throw a star as Front.
 - When you throw a star, you lose a star, and **Front** adds a star.
 - Your goal is to throw stars as quickly as possible.